danielwis/aes-rs/README.md

 1. For each byte, find the multiplicative inverse of it in GF(2<sup>8</sup>).
 This can be done using brute force, as it's not too costly (255 values to check, max).
 The zero byte maps to itself, as it lacks an inverse.
 2. Multiply the resulting byte (i.e. the inverse) by a matrix and add a vector, both which can be found [here](https://csrc.nist.gov/csrc/media/projects/cryptographic-standards-and-guidelines/documents/aes-development/rijndael-ammended.pdf#%5B%7B%22num%22%3A34%2C%22gen%22%3A0%7D%2C%7B%22name%22%3A%22FitH%22%7D%2C846%5D) (and an implementation in the `CalculateF` and `CalculateG` functions [here](https://github.com/moserware/AES-Illustrated/blob/master/FiniteFieldMath.cs)).

+It can also be found on page 16 of [this report](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.197.pdf).

 #### The shift_rows step
 Here, we perform a so-called cyclic shift on the four **rows** of the matrix.
 The first row is left unchanged, the second is shifted once to the left, the third two bytes to the left and the fourth three bytes to the left (or one to the right).